arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Large datasets require advanced search capabilities for efficient retrieval.
+1. Large datasets require advanced search capabilities for efficient retrieval.
-- Developers need to filter data based on various criteria.
+2. Developers need to filter data based on various criteria.

 ## Validation:

-- Measure search response times under different query loads.
+- Measure search response times under different query loads.[1]
   - **Follow-Up Questions:**
     - What are the current search response times?
     - How do these times vary under different query loads?

-- Compare search accuracy before and after implementing indexing techniques.
+- Compare search accuracy before and after implementing indexing techniques.[1]
   - **Follow-Up Questions:**
     - How accurate are the search results before and after indexing?
     - What indexing techniques are used?

 - Gather developer feedback on ease of use and relevance of search results.
+[2]
   - **Follow-Up Questions:**
     - How do developers rate the ease of use of the search engine?
     - How relevant are the search results to their needs?